 Do-It-Yourself Data Recovery

-Update for 2016…I have an all new DIY process built to automate the data recovery process from failed RAID devices.
-It’s called RAIDfinder and is very easy to use.
+Updated for 2019…I have an all new DIY process built to automate data recovery from failed RAID/NAS devices.
+It’s called NASmatic and is very easy to use.
 It is based on the experience gained from years of NAS / RAID data recovery work.
-If you would like to give it a try read on…
+If you would like to give it a try read the NASmatic Quick Start Guide.

 R A I D f i n d e r